SammyXue30/MLs/README.md

 # MLs: An iOS AR App

 ## Overview
-"MLs" (short for Motion Lines) is an innovative iOS AR application developed to address cybersickness in VR environments.
-Utilizing Apple's ARKit, MLs offers a seamless augmented reality experience where digital content overlays the real world, enhancing the user’s sensory perception.
+"MLs" (short for Motion Lines) is an iOS AR app designed to assist in evaluating and optimizing the spatial arrangement of motion lines, which aim to mitigate cybersickness in VR environments.
+Utilizing Apple's ARKit, MLs seamlessly overlays digital content onto the real world, enhancing the user's sensory perception and allowing for a comprehensive assessment of various motion line configurations in an augmented reality setting.
 <p align="center">
 <img src="Images/s3.png" /><br>
 <em>The Three States of the MLs Control Panel on iPad Pro 12.9-inch</em>